divnix/std/ARCHITECTURE.md

 ## Overview

-Standard is a collection of functionality and best practices (_"framework"_) to bootstrap and sustain the automatable sections of the Software Delivery Lifecycle (SDLC) _efficiently_ with the power of Nix and Flakes.
+Standard is a collection of functionality and best practices (_"framework"_) to bootstrap and sustain the automatable sections of the Software Development Lifecycle (SDLC) _efficiently_ with the power of Nix and Flakes.
 In particular, Standard is a _Horizontal\* Integration Framework_ which integrates _vertical\*_ tooling.

 > <sub>We occasionally adapt concepts from non-technical contexts.
 This is one instance.</sub>